Master the Paper Towel Method for Seed Germination

 Space Efficiency

-For gardeners with limited space, the paper towel method is a game-changer.
+For gardeners with limited space, the paper towel method proves to be a game-changer.
 Using paper towels offers the following benefits:

-• Can fit a good 15 or more seeds per bag, maximising usage of available space
+Can fit a good 15 or more seeds per bag, maximizing usage of available space

 Step-by-Step Guide to the Paper Towel Method